 - An annual, themed seminar series, involving staff and external speakers, currently being planned for 2014 onwards

 - International conferences in collaborations with institutions in the region during 2014–15

 - An international conference in London in 2015

 - Public events in collaboration with Tates international partners, individual scholars, scholarly societies and universities

-- Post-Doctoral research and Fellowship Scheme
+- Visiting Fellowship Scheme